sayanee/archives/_posts/2008-01-16-sumo-your-relationships-by-paul-mcgee.md

 Part 2:

 1. Arouse your interest - The Ditherer
-2. Humility Helps - The commader
+2. Humility Helps - The commander
 3. Listen Loud - The Hijacker
 4. Excel in Encouragement - The awfuliser
 5. Express your expectations 0 the Happy
 6. Positivity Plays - The whinger
-7. Confrontwith care - the Swinger
+7. Confront with care - the Swinger

-Some extracts: